Shoe-shiner who gave $200K in tips to hospital dies at 76

 - Mueller said ready to deliver key findings in his Trump probe

+Monessen High School gave Lexie an honorary diploma and a class ring on what the man’s hometown declared as “Albert Lexie Day” in 1999.

-Lexie gained national acclaim as his donations grew, and he was later added to the Hall of Fame for Caring Americans in Washington, D.C.
+Lexie was given the 1997 Jefferson Medal for Outstanding Citizens, and he was later added to the Hall of Fame for Caring Americans in Washington, D.C.

+He told the Pittsburgh Post-Gazette upon his retirement in 2013, “I wanted to see the kids get well … I made myself happy.”

-Children’s hospital President Chris Gessner says Lexie was an “inspiration for us all.”
+UMPC Children’s Hospital President Chris Gessner said Lexie was an “inspiration for us all.”

+“He’s a perfect example of how just small, incremental acts of kindness can have a really significant impact over time,” Gessner told the Post-Gazette.

-Lexie’s funeral will be held Friday morning in Monessen.
+Lexie’s family could not be reached for comment.
+His funeral will be held Friday morning in Monessen.